IronJam11/Lixer/README.md

 - Hosted infrastructure - no server setup required

 #### 2. **API Server** (`/server`)
-A robust Express.js backend deployed on AWS EC2 that serves as the data access layer:
+A robust Express.js backend deployed on onrender that serves as the data access layer:

 **Key Services:**
 - **Swap Data Service**: Manages swap event retrieval and processing